Loose Laid Waterproofing Membranes: Types, Usage, Advantages and Benefits

 4. HDPE waterproof membranes

 HDPE (High-density Polyethylene) membrane is a thermoplastic membrane.
-HDPE loose-laid membranes are highly flexible, puncture-resistant, resistant to chemicals, have long-term durability and consist of a high tensile strength.
+HDPE loose-laid membranes are highly flexible, puncture-resistant, resistant to chemicals, have long-term durability, and consist of high tensile strength.
 Accordingly, they can be used in landfill liners, pond liners, roofs, foundational walls, and tunnels.

 HDPE Waterproofing